percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

 Restoring a Backup When Keyring Is not Available
 ================================================================================

-While the described restore method works, it requires an access to the same keyring that the server is using.
+While the described restore method works, this method requires access to the same keyring that the server is using.
 It may not be possible if the backup is prepared on a different server or at a much later time, when keys in the keyring are purged, or, in the case of a malfunction, when the keyring vault server is not